Thursday, 23 February 2012

 "Is that any way to answer the phone?"
 Martha admonished.

-"No. I just got back from the Laundromat, and of course the phone started ringing as soon as I put the key in the lock."
-I said.
+"I just got back from the Laundromat, and the phone started ringing as soon as I put the key in the lock."

-"You sound as if you're expecting another caller." she commented.
+"You sound like you're expecting another call."

-"No. I was expecting you to be another one of the those contest callers.”
-I stated.
+"I was expecting you to be another one of the those contest callers.” and I sat on the couch

-“Did you win anything?”
-Martha asked, sounding very curious.
+“Have you won anything?”
+Martha sounding curious.

 “About two weeks ago someone called me and told me that if I could correctly answer a skill testing question I would win six weeks of free dance lessons at some dance studio.”
 I revealed.